krakenrf/heimdall_daq_fw/README.md

 4. If required install Python3.8 (see appendix).
 Most newer Raspbian builds, or modern Linux OS's will already have Python 3.8 or newer pre-installed so this step can be skipped.

 5. Install Miniconda

-The instructions below are so aarch64 ARM systems.
-If you're install to another system, please download the appropriate miniconda installer.
+The instructions below are for 64-bit aarch64 ARM systems like the Pi 4.
+If you're installing to an x86 system, please download the appropriate miniconda installer for your system which can be found at https://docs.conda.io/en/latest/miniconda.html.
+For x86 64-Bit systems you will most likely want https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh

 ``` bash
 wget https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Linux-aarch64.sh